Highlights

 As diffusion-based large language models (LLMs) surge into mainstream AI, understanding their fine-tuning intricacies is vital for pushing state-of-the-art frontiers.
-In Decoding Discrete denoising model-supervised fine-tuning, we train an already adapted diffusion LLM on labeled pairs using a mask‑and‑denoise objective with full or bidirectional attention, rather than autoregressive next‑token prediction.
+In decoding Discrete Denoising Model-supervised Fine-tuning, we train an already adapted diffusion LLM on labeled pairs using a mask‑and‑denoise objective with full or bidirectional attention, rather than autoregressive next‑token prediction.
 Let's now dive deeper into the real mechanics of fine-tuning a diffusion model.

 Traditional autoregressive LLMs generate language token-by-token left-to-right, conditioning each prediction only on previous tokens using causal masking.
 This sequential process simplifies likelihood maximization but faces potential pitfalls such as exposure bias and error accumulation during generation.